Heterogeneous network: HetNet architecture

 From an architectural perspective, the HetNet can be viewed as encompassing conventional macro radio access network (RAN) functions, RAN transport capability, small cells, and Wi-Fi functionality, which are increasingly being virtualized and delivered in an operational environment where span of control includes data center resources associated with compute, networking, and storage.

 In this framework, self-optimizing network (SON) functionality is essential to enable order-of-magnitude network densification with small cells.
 Self-configuration or ‘plug and play’ reduces time and cost of deployment, while self-optimization then ensures the network auto-tunes itself for maximum efficiency as conditions change.
 Traffic demand, user movements and service mix will all evolve over time, and the network needs to adapt to keep pace.
 These enhanced SON capabilities will therefore need to take into account the evolving user needs, business goals and subscriber behaviors.

 Importantly, functions associated with HetNet operations and management take earlier SON capability that may have only been targeted at a single domain or technology, and expand it to deliver automated service quality management across the entire HetNet.

 Wireless

 A Heterogeneous wireless network (HWN) is a special case of a HetNet.
-Whereas a HetNet may consist of a network of computers or devices with different capabilities in terms of operating systems, hardware, protocols, etc., a HWN is a wireless network that consists of devices using different underlying radio access technology (RAT).
+Whereas a HetNet may consist of a network of computers or devices with different capabilities in terms of operating systems, hardware, protocols, etc., an HWN is a wireless network that consists of devices using different underlying radio access technology (RAT).

 Several problems still need to be solved in heterogeneous wireless networks such as: